tiagostutz/nextjs-tailwind-styled-components-demo/README.md

 Router is provided out of the box by React Router.
 The convention is that the path of the route is the folder name under the **pages** folder.

+## Responsiviness

+As the interaction format would change

 ## Design Decisions

 ### About Design System